Point Cloud Surface Parametrization with HAND and LEG: Hausdorff Approximation from Node-wise Distances and Localized Energy for Geometry: Proposed Methods

 The theorem suggests that $H_\alpha$ provides an upper bound for $d_H$.
 By minimizing $H_\alpha$, $d_H$ will decrease as well.
 Also, a large choice of $\alpha$ can reduce the uncertainty of the estimation.

-Using the above loss function HAND, an estimated difference between parameter domain and surface mapping can be measured and computed using a point set on the parameter domain and the mapping of point cloud.

 Besides for parameter domain matching, the proposed loss function HAND can also be applied to landmark matching.
-The traditional methods match the point-wise correspondence between landmark points $\{ p_k \}_{k=1}^M$ and their target position $\{ q_k \}_{k=1}^M$ by either enforcing correspondence in the equations involved \cite{lam2014landmark, choi2015flash}, or by minimizing a landmark matching energy $L$ \cite{lyu2024bijective, lyu2024spherical, zhang2022unifying} in the form of:
+Some previous works \cite{lam2014landmark, choi2015flash} constraint the landmark correspondence in their models.
+On the other hand, some landmark matching tasks are achieved by minimizing a landmark matching energy $L$ \cite{lyu2024bijective, lyu2024spherical, zhang2022unifying} in the form of:

 where $d$ is a distance metric.
 This approach matches only point-wise correspondence for a equal number of points in landmark and target.
-Here, with the presence of Hausdorff distance, we can match between landmark regions $\{ P_k \}_{k=1}^M$ and target regions $\{ Q_k \}_{k=1}^M$ by minimizing: